gh-productivity-workshops/PetSpotR/docs/4-bicep.md

 3. Using Copilot, let's generate the parameters we need.
 Let's use comments as a starting point:

     ```bicep
-    // Parameter for the location of the storage account
+    // Parameter for the location of the storage account, named "location"

     // Parameter for the name of the storage account
     ```